 You can have the choice of light or dark Background option

-And this can be streamed on various devices such as Windows Phone, Android or iOS devices.
+And this can be streamed on various devices such as Android or iOS devices.
 The apps here too will soon be renamed to Groove and are still called Xbox Music app.
 Here also filter it to Streaming to access OneDrive Music files.
 All streaming music files have an icon ((o)) beside them so can be identified.
-Music files Below image is from Windows Phone Xbox Music app
+Music files Below image are from Phone Xbox Music app

-Some small but neat features of Groove app such as
+Some small but neat features of the Groove app such as

 - ‘Now playing’ option provides a nice effect of the album art or background of artist-related images when played in full-screen mode.